ghiculescu/ios-bootcamp/make-an-app-session-1.md

 # 1.1 Hello world (Getting started)

-Let's get started.
+Let's get started!

+## 1.1.1 Creating a new Xcode Project

-Click "Create a new Xcode Project".
-We'll make a "Single View Application".
+Click **"Create a new Xcode Project"**.
+We'll make a **"Single View Application"**.
 (We'll add more views later)

-Use the following for the project details and uncheck "Use Core Data", "Include Unit Tests", and "Include UI Tests".
+Use the following for the project details and uncheck:

+* Use Core Data
+* Include Unit Tests
+* Include UI Tests

+It will look a little like this:

 ```
 Product Name: FancyClock
 Team: <Your Name> (Personal Team)